Croatia: Deadly earthquake causes huge damage | DW | 29.12.2020

-Reports say the tremor was also felt strongly in Zagreb, some 50 kilometers north of the epicenter, where panicked residents ran into the streets.
-A Slovenian nuclear power plant has been shut as a precaution.
+The tremor was felt in Zagreb, some 50 kilometers from the epicenter, where panicked residents ran into the streets.
+Several deaths have been reported, and Slovenia's nuclear power plant has been shut as a precaution.

 A powerful 6.4 magnitude earthquake rocked central Croatia on Tuesday, killing at least five people and leaving more than 20 others injured, officials said.